 Starting the retrospective line-up is the network's first original and my personal favorite show, “Dexter's Laboratory.”
 The first half of the series was highly inventive, funny, and memorable.
 The second half went experimental under a new direction with mixed results.
 Nonetheless, it holds up well.

-"Space Jam: A New Legacy" is a sequel to the 1996 live-action/animated "Space Jam."
-Though familiar and "controversial," the movie is entertaining.
+Although "Space Jam: A New Legacy" contains both familiar and controversial elements, ultimately the movie is entertaining.

 "Luca" is a 2021 Pixar coming-of-age fantasy film directed by Enrico Casarosa.
 At first glance, the story sounds derivative.
 But, in Pixar's hands, it is executed with vibrant animation, thought-provoking themes of childhood and friendship, and a cast of memorable characters with a sense of wonder.

 "An Extremely Goofy Movie" is a 2000 direct-to-video sequel to the 1995 film "A Goofy Movie."
-At first, the movie has noticeable downgrades with heavy emphasis on extreme sports.
-After a while, it still maintains both the emotional and humorous charm of the first film and Goofy himself.
+It maintains the charm of the first film and of Goofy himself.

-"A Goofy Movie" is a 1995 animated comedy film based on the Disney Afternoon television series "Goof Troop."
-Though the story is basic & cliched, the movie became a cult classic as a humble continuation of the series full of hip humor and heart that carries on the classic Disney character's legacy.
+"A Goofy Movie" is a 1995 animated comedy film based on the Disney Afternoon television series "Goof Troop" that has become a cult classic.

 "Shrek" is a 2001 animated comedy loosely based on the children's book of the same name by William Steig.
 While the plot may sound predictable, the rest of the movie is a beloved classic with satires of Disney and fairy tales, innovative animation, unexpected laughs, and memorable characters.